NAPOLEON039/Personal-Blog-Website/src/pages/markdown-posts/retrieving-notes-from-database.md

 ## Wrapping up
 The main functionality of our app is ready.
 We are able to create new notes which are stored in a database.
 We retrieve our notes from the database when our app is mounted.
 Our notes are also sorted by their title.

 All that is left is to add a way to delete our notes, both from the array and the database.
 We will add this feature in our next and last part.
-I will also put out some CSS for styling the app.
-There is not much to explain with the CSS so there won't be a separate part for it.

 This is it for this part.